usman-siddique/Onboarding-Screen/README.md

-# Onboarding-Screen
+# onboarding_screen

- A Flutter-based mobile app Onboarding Screen with smooth animations and navigation.
+A new Flutter project.